Six tips for making perfect rice every time.

-So I turned this challenge into a project.
+So I turned this rice challenge into a project.
 I researched tips and then test-drove a bunch of them in my noncommercial grade “test kitchen”.
 It was all pretty scientific with a notebook I titled “FOOD”, to record my results.
 At the end of it all, I came up with Six Tips that will guarantee a perfect rice pilaf every time.

-Six Tips For Perfect Fluffy Rice:
+Six Tips For Perfect Fluffy Rice

 1. Use a heavy bottomed pot to prevent burning or scorching.
 It’s harder to control a heated surface that is thin.